Watch more sessions

 Well hello everyone, thank you so much for joining me today.
 My name is Charles and today I would love to tell you more about our multi-cloud experience building a multi tenant Container platforms on Kubernetes and Vault.
 A bit more about me.
 I work on the Container Platform team at Snowflake.
 About more than a year-and-a-half ago my team started to build and operate a cloud agnostic container platforms based on Kubernetes.

 And today’s talk is mostly about our experience and lessons of doing so.
 I am excited about cloud native infrastructure as well as ecosystem.
 So I think the contributor to several open-source projects in this domain.
 Previously I work at Cruise, a self-driving car startup.
-And my job was to design and implement a hyper cloud Kubernetes platform spanning GCP as well as on premise infrastructure.
+And my job was to design and implement a hyper cloud Kubernetes platform spanning Google Cloud as well as on premise infrastructure.

 And before that I was working at Google on the Istio team the infamous open source service mesh.
 You can learn more about me at my personal website as well as by scanning the QR code.
 I would like to begin my presentations by sharing with you the key takeaways of this talk.
 I want you to take this message with you before I dive into the stories and analysis behind them.
 And then I will explain what Snowflake is.